 2. Rinse 1 cup basmati rice 3 to 4 times in water.

-3. Soak the basmati rice in enough water for 30 minutes.
+3. Soak the basmati rice in enough water for 20 to 30 minutes.

-4. After 30 minutes, drain the rice and keep aside.
+4. After 20 to 30 minutes, drain all of the water from the rice and keep aside.

-5. Heat 1 tablespoon oil or ghee in a thick-bottomed pot.
+5. Heat 2 tablespoons of ghee or oil in a thick-bottomed pot.

-6. Add 1 inch cinnamon, 2 to 3 green cardamom, 2 to 3 cloves and 2 to 3 whole black pepper.
+6. Add 1 inch cinnamon, 2 to 3 green cardamoms, 2 to 3 cloves and 2 to 3 whole black peppercorns.
+You can also add 1 tej patta.

-9. Stir and fry the onions till they get translucent and are softened.
+9. Stir and sauté the onions till they turn translucent and are softened.

-12. Continue frying the onions till they caramelize or get browned. the sugar will also caramelize. keep on stirring in between to ensure even browning.
+12. Continue frying the onions till they caramelize or get browned.
+The sugar will also caramelize.
+Keep stirring in between to ensure even browning.

 15. Gently stir.